hyperledger-archives/grid/cli/man/grid-po-version-update.1.md

   Splinter.
 Format <circuit-id>::<service-id>.

 `--url`
-: URL for the REST API.
+: URL for the REST API

 `--wait`
-: Specify how long to wait, in seconds, for the transaction to be committed.
+: Maximum number of seconds to wait for the batch to be committed.

 `--workflow-status`
 : Specifies the initial workflow state of the purchase order.